"A mesmerising cinematic experience" - Los Angeles Times

 Gaylene Gould is a Writer, Consultant and Creative Director of WriteTalkListen.
 She has worked with major organisations such as the BFI, Toronto International Film Festival, BBC, Arts Council England as an international curator, producer, documentary-maker, creative director and theatre maker.

 Further screenings of I Am Not Your Negro will take place daily from Friday 7th April.
-Every ticketholder for the Friday 7th April, 20:30 screening will receive a free copy of James Baldwin's Go Tell It On The Mountain, first published in 1953.
+Every ticketholder for the Friday 7th April, 20:30 screening will receive a free copy of James Baldwin's book I Am Not Your Negro and not, Go Tell It On The Mountain, as previously advertised.

 PLEASE NOTE: THERE WILL BE NO ADVERTS PLAYED BEFORE FILMS IN THE BERTHA DOCHOUSE SCREEN.
 ALL FEATURES WILL START PROMPTLY FOLLOWING A SELECTION OF TRAILERS.